The Wheaton Blog

 - Showing Up Without a License in the FMCSA Database

 Having a license with FMCSA is a necessity to operate a truck.
-In order to operate a truck you need to have this.
 Before you sign on the dotted line with a mover, check the FMCSA database for their license.
 You can check by name or license number.
 This can save you from a really terrible moving experience with an unlicensed operator.
 As you search the database, double check that the license is up to date/not expired.
 No license at all?
-Huge red flag.
+Red flag.

 Another great site to check is the Office of Inspector General, as sometimes a rogue mover will change their business name to avoid poor online reviews.
 The OIG site shows pictures and names of individuals charged with transportation related crimes who have fled jurisdiction rather than facing prosecution or serving their sentence.